 - Roll in coconut.

-The easiest and fastest way I’ve found to shape the candy is to use a small cookie scoop.
+The easiest and fastest way to shape the candy is to use a small cookie scoop.
 Scoop a big ball of dough, pack it in tightly, press in an almond, and release the dough.
 Shape it a little in your hands to make a ball.
-All you’ve gotta do now is roll them in coconut and finito!
+Roll them in shredded coconut and you’re done!

 Homemade Raffaello Candy